ROCm/gpufort/README.md

 * The `python` subfolder contains:
   * The `pyparsing` Fortran 2003, CUDA Fortran, and OpenACC grammar in the `grammar` subdirectory.
-  * `translator` contains the `python3` sources for the translatior (abstract syntax) tree (*TT*).
+  * `translator` contains the `python3` sources for the translator (abstract syntax) tree (*TT*).
 This tree is used to analyze Fortran constructs and directives.
-Furthmore, it is used to generate (HIP) C++ code from the parsed Fortran code blocks.
+Furthermore, it is used to generate (HIP) C++ code from the parsed Fortran code blocks.
   * The `scanner` subfolder contains a separate less sophisticated